Liberians United for Reconciliation and Democracy

 The United Nations Mission in Liberia (UNMIL) completed the disarmament of 100,000 ex-combatants from LURD, MODEL, and the ex-government of Liberia.
 The process commenced on December 7, 2003, but was abruptly stopped after militiamen demanded money for handing in their guns.
-The process re-commenced and each ex-combatant received USD$300.
+The process re-commenced and each ex-combatant received USD300.

 Testifying before the Truth and Reconciliation Commission on August 28, 2008, Sekou Conneh said that, during the war, Sierra Leone and Guinea had allowed the LURD rebels free passage "through their borders with our arms without any questions from them".